tamperWallet/waltid-wallet-backend/README.md

 Additionally, it includes a reference implementation of a Verifier and Issuer Portal backend.

-In the [MicroBlock](https://www.tuni.fi/en/research/microblock-advancing-exchange-micro-credentials-ebsi) project the backend has been modified to issue micro credentials using the [edclexcel2ebsi](https://github.com/MicroBlock-TAU/edclexcel2ebsi) library which creates credentiasl from EDCL data stored to an Excel file.
-It works with a modified version of the [issuer portal](https://github.com/MicroBlock-TAU/waltid-issuer-portal).

 The provided services include:

 ### Web wallet backend